 Additional Insureds: Primary and Noncontributory

-Beth owns Body Beautiful, a popular beauty salon and spa.
-Beth operates her business out of an office suite she leases from Premier Properties, the building owner.
-Beth's current lease expires in sixty days, and her landlord has sent her a new one to sign.
+Diana owns the Deluxe Diner, a popular cafe located in a busy shopping center.
+Diana operates her restaurant in space she rents from Premier Properties, the shopping center owner.
+Diana's current lease expires in sixty days, and her landlord has sent her a new one to sign.

-Like Beth's current lease, the new contract contains an indemnity agreement and a requirement to purchase insurance.
-The indemnity agreement states that Body Beautiful is liable for claims against Premier Properties that result from the spa's negligence.
-The insurance provision requires Body Beautiful to purchase a general liability policy that includes contractual liability coverage.
-The policy must cover Premier Properties as an additional insured for third-party claims that arise out of Beth's use of the office suite.
+Like Diana's expiring lease, the new contract requires her business to assume liability for claims against Premier Properties that result from the restaurant's operations.
+The contract also contains insurance requirements, most of which Diana has already satisfied.
+She has insured the restaurant for liability under a standard general liability policy that includes contractual liability coverage.
+The policy covers Premier Properties as an additional insured for third-party claims that arise out of the restaurant's use of the leased premises.